casper-network/docs-archive/theory/abstract-consensus.rst

 In CasperLabs we work with diversity of **ACC** solutions.
 For us, an **ACC** solution is what lives in the heart of a blockchain design.
 Different solutions of **ACC** problem lead to different blockchains.

-**Caution 1:** Be warned that ACC is NOT a blockchain !
+**Note 1:** Be warned that ACC is NOT a blockchain.
 Abstract-consensus and blockchain consensus are two separate problems.
 In abstract consensus model nodes talk to agree on a value and then they stop talking.
 In a blockchain model nodes never stop talking, because they want to keep extending the chain of blocks forever.
 So at some point they need to agree on adding yet another block to the chain - this is where the ACC problem shows up and this is why we first study this sub-problem in isolation.
 After having the sub-problem studied enough, we apply the sub-problem in the wider context, i.e. building a blockchain.

-**Caution 2**: As target audience of this document is software developers, here and there we add some pseudo-code snippets to illustrate the concepts with a language closer to developer’s perspective.
+**Note 2**: As target audience of this document is software developers, here and there we add some pseudo-code snippets to illustrate the concepts with a language closer to developer’s perspective.
 This pseudo-code generally alludes to Scala syntax, but was modified so that non-scala developers will be able to guess the meaning.

 The model
 ---------